lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 // ...
 ```

-Now our `/videos` route (and our `videos` middleware) are both aware when our user is authenticated, as the validated user is stored in `req.user`.
+Our `/videos` route (and our `videos` middleware) are both aware when our user is authenticated, as the validated user is stored in `req.user`.

 ## Save our favourite videos